sungjungk/apport-vuln/README.md

 Lastly, the whoopsie forwards the data to a remotely connected Ubuntu Error Report system.

 ## Vulnerability
-I have found an integer overflow vulnerability during data conversion from text in .crash to bson data format with an arbitrary .crash file.
 In .crash file, the contents are stored in a key-value format as follows:
 ```
 ProblemType: Crash